-- Your skin may be pink or red for a couple days after your micro-needling but this can be covered with a pure mineral makeup.
+- Your skin may be pink or red for a couple days after micro-needling.
+You may cover this with pure mineral makeup.

-- Your esthetician will recommend a post-care regimen based on your individual skin for the immediate days after you
+- Your esthetician will recommend a post-care regimen based on your individual skin.

-As the popularity of micro-needling has grown, many wonder what is the difference in all the devices on the market.
-We have rollers for product penetration for at home use then we have devices used in med spas or physician’s offices for treatment of acne scarring, fine lines and wrinkles and texture.
+As the popularity of micro-needling grows, many wonder the difference between all the devices on the market.
+There are at home rollers for increased product penetration, which defer from devices used in medspas or physician’s offices.
+More than increased product penetration, our micro-needling device treats acne scarring, fine lines, wrinkles and texture.

-Being involved in a medical facility, we see and hear of esthetician’s performing these treatments in spas or private businesses without a physician overseeing these treatments.
+We see and hear of estheticians performing these treatments in spas or private businesses without a physician overseeing them.
 Why is this an issue?
-According to the rules of NC, unless it is performed at 1mm depth or under, it isn’t legal.
-Anything under 1 mm depth, you are getting basically product penetration but does not address collagen production therefore, not very effective.
+According to the rules of NC, unless it is performed at 1mm depth or less, it isn’t legal.
+Under 1 mm depth, you are getting greater product penetration; however, it does not address collagen production.

-The 2nd issue is the numbing cream prescribed should be strong enough to allow the procedure to be comfortable.
-In a medical environment, we are able to properly numb the area before treatment and reach depths 1.5 mm-2.5mm depths in to the skin which is the depth required to address collagen stimulation and address acne scarring, fine lines and wrinkles and texture issues.
-An even bigger concern should be what happens if you have a reaction to the numbing cream and you have no medical provider on site or in reach to contact.
-What are the sanitation rules when there is blood contact and are they being followed in a spa vs a medspa?
+The numbing cream prescribed should be strong enough to allow the procedure to be comfortable.
+In a medical environment, we are able to properly numb the area before treatment.
+When numb, we can reach 1.5 mm-2.5mm depths in the skin.
+This depth begins to address collagen stimulation, acne scarring, fine lines, wrinkles, and texture issues.

-Before you decide to have this treatment, make sure you know who is performing it, what their credentials are and what are their legal parameters?
+Think about sanitation rules when there is blood contact involved, and the benefits of attending a medical spa, with a medical provider on site.
+Before you decide to have this treatment, make sure you know who is performing it, what their credentials are, and what are their legal parameters?